davidbrusius/pivottable_rails/README.md

 # PivottableRails

-[pivottable](https://github.com/nicolaskruchten/pivottable) is a jQuery plugin to build Pivot Table with you data.
+[pivottable](https://github.com/nicolaskruchten/pivottable) is a jQuery plugin to build Pivot Table with your data.

 The `pivottable-rails` gem integrates the `pivottable` jQuery plugin - version 2.0.2 - with the Rails asset pipeline.